 So that being said, I think the first part of the title doesn’t need any further explanation, the artwork is clear and I’m using a good keyword: crime scene.
 But when it comes to the subtitle–“Another Angel in the Crowd”–I need to say that I took the idea from one verse of a song of the English rock group, Dire Straits, “Wild West End”.
 Reality works like in slumbers, it overlaps.
 Doesn't it?

 Technical comments regarding the creative process.
-With all respect, I base this artwork on a screenshot from a true crime documentary, as I cited.
-I try to reflect the drama of this adolescent girl and her story.
+With all respect, I based this artwork on a screenshot from a true crime documentary, as I cited.
+I tried to reflect the drama of this adolescent girl and her story.
 What came out to be my work is an abandoned face in a lifeless state.

 Next, I began the character’s face.
 You can appreciate the process in the images that accompany this work.